FAA Part 107 Drone Certification

 - Not permitted to fly in National Parks or National Monuments.

-Government entities or organizations such as law enforcement agencies, public universities, state governments, or local municipalities may operate an sUAS under the rules of Title 14 Code of Federal Regulations Part 107 (14 CFR part 107) or, must obtain a blanket public Certificate of Waiver or Authorization (COA) which permits nationwide flights in Class G airspace at or below 400 feet, self-certification of the UAS pilot, and the option to obtain emergency COAs (e-COAs) under special circumstances.
+Notwithstanding, government entities or organizations such as law enforcement agencies, public universities, state governments, or local municipalities, may operate an sUAS under the rules of Title 14 Code of Federal Regulations Part 107 (14 CFR part 107).
+Similarly, one must obtain a blanket public Certificate of Waiver or Authorization which permits nationwide flights in Class G airspace at or below 400 feet.
+Self-certification of the UAS pilot and the option to obtain emergency a Certificate of Authorization under special circumstances.

 HOW TO PREPARE FOR THE PART 107 AIRMAN KNOWLEDGE TEST

-- Purchase a part 107 study course for just $49 with The Drone Coach and have access to nearly 300 practice quizzes, two (2) timed 60-question practice exams, download all printed materials, and have access to over 7 hours of video course studies too!
+- Important to realize, one should purchase a study course if one feels the need.
+The Drone Coach part 107 course provides access to over 300 practice questions and practice quizzes specific to each lesson.
+In addition, you’ll have access to two timed 60-question practice exams, all course materials, and access to over 7 hours of video course studies too.

-- Watch our free video tutorials on YouTube (the same videos in our paid course, but without the practice exams and printed material.
+- Watch our free video tutorials on YouTube (the same videos in our paid course, but without all of the practice exams, practice quizzes, and printed material.

 ADDITIONAL FACTS REGARDING PART 107 DRONE CERTIFICATION